Group Input Operator

 Configure the Hidden Component

-1. Drag and drop a Hidden component onto your canvas.
-Place your Hidden component below your Text Field components.
+1. Drag and drop a Hidden component onto your canvas, placing it below your color Text Field component.

 Configure the Data Workflow Component